-Measures MM AQ-6 and MM AQ-7 were identified in the Certified EIR to reduce construction pollutant emissions.
+The General Plan policies, listed below, will potentially reduce emissions and could potentially address impacts.
 In addition, future development under the General Plan Update will be required to conduct their own CEQA analysis and would determine significance based on the individual project specifics.
 The Certified EIR concluded that through each project's individual environmental review process, potential impacts will be identified and compared against relevant thresholds.
 Individual projects that exceed the thresholds would normally result in a potentially significant impact and require mitigation.
-The Certified EIR concluded that impacts related to this issue would be significant and unavoidable.